ben-mumford/getting-and-cleaning-data/README.md

 * Loads the training and test files and combines them (note only the columns relating to mean and std are loaded from the X_train.txt and X_test.txt files).
 * Merges the activity and combined training and test data into a single data table.
 * Creates a tidy data set with the average of each variable for each activity and each subject.
-* Writes the tidy data to file in csv format (an example of which is checked in as "tidy.data.csv"
+* Writes the tidy data to file in txt format (an example of which is checked in as "tidy.data.txt"